freedom-finance-stack/card-auth-server/docs/README_DEPLOY.md

       ip: "127.0.0.1"
       port: 8080
       timeout: 1
 ```

-hsm: This section contains the configuration related to the Hardware Security Module (HSM).
-enabled_gateway: This attribute specifies the HSM gateway to be used.
-In this example, it is set to "NoOpHSM", indicating the use of the NoOp (No Operation) HSM, which means no real HSM is configured.
-gateway: This subsection contains the specific HSM gateway settings.
-luna: This subsection specifies the configuration for the Luna HSM gateway.
-ip: This attribute defines the IP address of the Luna HSM gateway.
-In this example, it is set to "127.0.0.1", which is a loopback address indicating that the HSM gateway is running on the same machine.
-port: This attribute defines the port number on which the Luna HSM gateway is listening.
-In this example, it is set to 8080.
-timeout: This attribute specifies the timeout duration (in seconds) for HSM operations.
-In this example, it is set to 1 second.
+In the above example, the "LunaHSM" gateway is enabled, and the Luna HSM is configured with the IP address "127.0.0.1," port "8080," and a connection timeout of "1" second.

+If you want to use the "NoOpHSM" gateway, you do not need to provide any additional configuration, as it is a mock HSM used for testing purposes.

+Please make sure to choose the appropriate HSM gateway type and provide the relevant configuration parameters based on your use case and requirements.
+If you have any further questions or need assistance, feel free to reach out to our support team.

 Feel free to customize these configuration attributes according to your specific ACS deployment requirements.
 The acs.yml file allows you to fine-tune the ACS behavior and settings based on your needs.

 ### Conclusion